Primacy

 Primacy means that which comes first.

-This principle of primacy has been explicitely inserted in Art.
-I-6 of the EU Constitution which is nmow moved to a footnote in Declaration no 17 to the Lisbon Treaty.
+This principle of primacy was explicitely inserted in Art.
+I-6 of the EU Constitution which was moved to a footnote in Declaration no 17 to the Lisbon Treaty.

 France, Germany, Finland and Portugal mention the EU in their constitutions, but do not accept primacy of EU law over their constitutions.